javiertuya/selema/README.md

 [NuGet](https://www.nuget.org/packages/Selema/)

 Selema works around two main components:
-A `Lifecycle*` class that detects the events during the test lifecycle and calls the `SeleniumManager` to perform the required actions.
+A `Lifecycle*` controller class that detects the events during the test lifecycle and calls the `SeleniumManager` to perform the required actions.

 ## Basic usage